ibm-cloud-docs/logs-router/migration.md

 - **IN_PROGRESS**: The migration process is actively running.
 This may take several minutes depending on your configuration.
 - **PENDING_COMPLETION**: Your v3 routes and targets have been created successfully.
 You should verify the configuration before completing the migration.
 - **COMPLETE**: The migration has been completed successfully, and your account is now using the v3 configuration.

+## Automated Migration
+{: #v3-migration-automated}

+The automated migration process uses the migration APIs to generate v3 targets and routes based on your existing v1 tenant configuration.

+This approach streamlines the migration by automatically creating the necessary v3 resources.

 ### Step 1: Generate the Migration Plan
 {: #v3-migration-generate}